 New Windows Server 2016 and System Center 2016 accelerates Transition to a Digital Business

-Asia Pacific, 24 November 2016 – IT leaders in Asia Pacific are making firm steps towards transforming their approaches to complement their organization’s digital transformation requirements despite having to also manage legacy IT infrastructure.
-48% said they are prioritizing hybrid cloud over public only or private only cloud solutions for their organizations in the near future.
+Bangkok, January 24, 2017 – IT leaders in Asia Pacific are making firm steps towards transforming their approaches to complement their organization’s digital transformation requirements despite having to also manage legacy IT infrastructure.
+48% of IT leaders in the region are prioritising hybrid cloud over public only or private only cloud solutions for their organizations in the near future.
 These are some of the key findings in the Microsoft Asia Pacific survey of 1,200 IT leaders, across 12 markets to understand how they are evolving their IT infrastructure strategies to meet the needs of a digital business.

 The next few years will be critical to all IT leaders as they execute on plans for a transition to a modern cloud-based IT infrastructure needed to serve their digital business needs.
 According to IDC, 60% of top 1,000 Asia Pacific organizations will have a digital transformation at the center of their corporate strategy by the end of 2017.

 IT leaders are constantly struggling to balance legacy IT needs, budget demands and the need to modernise to meet the demands for a digital future.
 The survey found that currently, 34% of respondents in Thailand are already on the hybrid cloud journey which is expected to increase to 50% in the next 12 – 18 months.
 52% are still only using private cloud and 14% are using purely public cloud solutions.
 The study showed that respondents are not likely to increase their investments in private or public only cloud solutions, reinforcing the demand for a more integrated, hybrid approach.

 IT leaders are facing increasingly complex IT environments to manage and crave simplicity: